The Fiction We Live

 The Fiction We Live is the second studio album by the American post-hardcore band From Autumn to Ashes.
 It was produced by Garth Richardson and released September 9, 2003, through Vagrant Records.
 Melanie Wills of One True Thing makes a guest appearance once again, contributing to the vocals on "Autumns Monologue."
 This is the last album to feature Scott Gross and Mike Pilato.
 It peaked at number 73 on the US Billboard 200 charts.

+Production

+Following the release of Too Bad You're Beautiful, From Autumn to Ashes was approached by Island Record who showed interest in signing the band.
+The deal fell through after a disagreement between the band and label over the production of The Fiction We Live.
+The band would eventually sign to Vagrant Records after months of speculation.

 Videos

 Three music videos were produced for The Fiction We Live: "The After Dinner Payback", "Lilacs & Lolita," and "Milligram Smile."
 They aired on Headbangers Ball upon release.